 A cappuccino is not stronger than coffee.
-It is made with espresso and steamed milk, whereas coffee is just brewed with water, making it have an overall stronger flavor because no milk is added.
+It is made with espresso and steamed milk, whereas coffee is just brewed with water, giving it an overall stronger flavor because no milk is added.

-Espresso has a more intense flavor because it is made with more finely ground coffee beans and has more caffeine (which I’ll go into detail about further down).
+Espresso has a more intense flavor because it is made with finer ground coffee beans and has more caffeine (which I’ll go into detail about further down).
 But the added milk makes it more diluted, sweeter, and milk-forward tasting.

 As I’ve talked about above, you can make coffee with various brewing techniques, which will make your coffee have different tastes and strengths.

 An Americano is made with espresso and hot water.
 And a cup of coffee is made with brewed coffee beans.
 So, all of these drinks have different levels of strength.

 Darker roasted coffee will often have a more intense flavor, which is most often used for espresso coffee and works well with French press coffee.

 Did you know that blonde-roasted coffee is considered stronger than dark-roasted coffee?
 You can check out this article where I compare the two coffee roasts.